bwhaley/flickrflask/README.md

 |`READER_USERNAME`               | A username to read from the DB, used by the query interface
 |`READER_PASSWORD`               | A password to read from the DB, used by the query interface

-This repository is reference in the Linux Web Operations LiveLessons video series.